 This regulation guarantees that passengers and third parties injured in rideshare accidents have access to compensation.
 It mandates that these insurance policies are effective from the moment a driver logs into the app, providing coverage even if a driver’s personal insurance lapses or is insufficient.

 The law also specifies that a TNC cannot rely on a denial of coverage from the driver’s insurance before offering its own coverage.
 This provision is designed to prevent delays in claims and ensures that victims have a direct path to compensation.
-Understanding how these legal frameworks operate is essential to establish whether there are grounds for suing the TNC directly or whether compensation should be sought through the driver’s insurance.
+Understanding how these legal frameworks operate is essential to determine if there are grounds for suing the TNC directly or if compensation should be sought through the driver’s insurance.

 Who Can Be Held Responsible for an Uber Accident in New York